MetaMask/metamask-mobile/docs/readme/debugging.md

 Run [Flipper](https://fbflipper.com/docs/getting-started/) using `yarn start:flipper` (verified working with v0.263.0)

 - May be prompted to install Flipper for first time users
+- Flipper app runs in the web browser

 - If there are warnings on the `Troubleshoot` tab, follow the `Setup Doctor` to resolve all of the checks